vhdvhd/vhdvhd.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a sixth-year [Math](https://math.illinois.edu/) Ph.D. student at the University of Illinois Urbana-Champaign, where I am advised by [Richard S. Laugesen](https://math.illinois.edu/directory/profile/laugesen).
+I am a sixth-year Ph.D. student in [Mathematics](https://math.illinois.edu/) at the University of Illinois Urbana-Champaign, where I am advised by [Richard S. Laugesen](https://math.illinois.edu/directory/profile/laugesen).
 Before joining UIUC, I completed my B.S. in Mathematics at Nanjing University.

 My research interests are in analysis and differential equations, where I also incorporate numerical methods as part of my approach.